Marathon: Origin

 There is debate about the historical accuracy of this legend.
-The Greek historian Herodotus, the main source for the Greco-Persian Wars, mentions Philippides as the messenger who ran from Athens to Sparta asking for help, and then ran back, a distance of over 240 km each way.
+The Greek historian Herodotus, the main source for the Greco-Persian Wars, mentioned Philippides as the messenger who ran from Athens to Sparta asking for help, and then ran back, a distance of over 240 km each way.
 In some Herodotus manuscripts, the name of the runner between Athens and Sparta is given as Philippides.
-Herodotus makes no mention of a messenger sent from Marathon to Athens, and relates that the main part of the Athenian army, having fought and won the grueling battle, and fearing a naval raid by the Persian fleet against an undefended Athens, marched quickly back from the battle to Athens, arriving the same day.
+Herodotus makes no mention of a messenger sent from Marathon to Athens and relates that the main part of the Athenian army, having fought and won the grueling battle and fearing a naval raid by the Persian fleet against an undefended Athens, marched quickly back from the battle to Athens, arriving the same day.

 In 1879, Robert Browning wrote the poem Pheidippides.
-Browning's poem, his composite story, became part of late 19th century popular culture and was accepted as a historic legend.
+Browning's poem, his composite story, became part of late 19th-century popular culture and was accepted as a historical legend.